-After you exercise, eating protein such as lean meat, nuts, or eggs will help your body repair any damage and build muscle mass in recovery.
+After any physical activity, eating protein such as lean meat, nuts, or eggs will help your body repair any damage and build muscle mass in recovery.
 Adding carbs to that will provide your body with enough energy to properly digest your protein source and begin the necessary repairs to your body.

 A great post-exercise meal would be chicken, broccoli, and sweet potato or brown rice.
 This is an easy to make and easily digested meal after working out.
 Be sure to add spices and herbs to your liking, but be cautious of pre-made seasoning mixes or sauces, as those often contain a lot of excess salt and sugar.

 Much like how the orchestra tunes before playing the symphony, your body needs to be warmed up in preparation for your sport.
 Allow yourself at least ten minutes of warm up before serious exercise.
 This helps to prevent injuries caused by cold muscles, and it will improve your sport performance.